mboleary/JsGameEngine/docs/Audio.md

 ## EffectsContainer

 This class will have all of the functionality to add effects to an audio track, or Player, or something else too.
 It should be able to take in an audio track, and apply any effects, then connect the end result to an audio track.

+These effects can be anything that takes at least 1 input and can be connected to at least 1 output.

+### Effects

+These effects wrap around AudioNodes nad provide some functionality for storing IDs, and offer the ability to adjust Wet/Dry amounts, as well as enabling / disabling effects.